BitBagCommerce/SyliusCrossSellingPlugin/doc/installation.md

 **Note:** If you are running it on production, add the `-e prod` flag to this command.
 Elasticsearch indexes are created with environment suffix, e.g. `related_products_dev`.

-Add plugin assets to your project
-We recommend you to use Webpack (Encore), for which we have prepared four different instructions on how to add this plugin's assets to your project:

-Add plugin assets to your project

 Configure webpack